pythonbyexample/PBE/tutorial/versi.rst

 -----

-The two kinds of tiles I'll use are blank tiles and player pieces which will have the `flip()` method to let the piece be captured by the enemy.
+The two kinds of tiles I'll use are blank tiles and player pieces which will have the `flip()` method to let the piece be captured by the enemy:

 .. sourcecode:: python